jonverrier/RequirementLinter/README.md

 Because no-one wants a fluffy requirement.

-**Requirements Linter** is an LLM-powered tool for automatically reviewing and improving software requirements according to established guidelines.
+**Requirements Linter** is an LLM-powered tool for reviewing and improving software requirements according to established guidelines.
 The Requirements Linter helps ensure requirements are clear, measurable, and properly structured.

 ## Features